 After Jackson Hole, Tim and I arted often.
 From day trips around Lake Tahoe to vacations with our Travel Club.
 We spent entire days shooting and exploring.

 Now, we live several states apart, but we still manage to get together at least once a year.
 And we always pick up right where we left off.
-We still get left behind on the hiking trail while we get caught up in a shot.
+We still get left behind on the hiking trail while we get caught up in taking a photo.
 Our friends still roll their eyes and drift away when we start talking Photoshop.
 But we love it that way, right BFF?

 Do you have a friend you can take creative outings with?
 Someone who inspires you and encourages you?
 If you don’t, find one.
 It’s so worth it!